SuryaThiru/mlgauge/README.md

 [![Documentation Status](https://readthedocs.org/projects/mlgauge/badge/?version=latest)](https://mlgauge.readthedocs.io/en/latest/?badge=latest)
  [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A simple library to benchmark performance of machine learning methods across different datasets. mlgauge is also a wrapper around [PMLB](https://github.com/EpistasisLab/pmlb) which provides benchmark datasets for machine learning.
+A simple library to benchmark performance of machine learning methods across different datasets. mlgauge is also a wrapper around [PMLB](https://github.com/EpistasisLab/pmlb) and [OpenML](https://www.openml.org/) which provide benchmark datasets for machine learning.

 mlgauge can help you if
 * You are developing a machine learning method or an automl system and want to compare and analyze how it performs against other methods.